-217 The ability to teach, mentor and serve our diverse students is highly valued by the university, college

-- their narratives how their own unique circumstances intersected with the needs of the campus - community during the period under review, clarifying how this may have affected their teaching performance.
-Committees, chairs, and the Dean shall consider cultural and identity factors in evaluating candidate files. - 225 226
+- The ability to teach, mentor and serve our diverse students is highly valued by the university, college and department.
+Candidates should pay special attention to the relationship between cultural and identity taxation and teaching, if applicable.
+Candidates who experience cultural and identity taxation may choose to describe this in their narratives, detailing how their positionality might impact their teaching - assignment, methodologies, and student perceptions of instruction.
+Candidates may wish to describe in their narratives how their own unique circumstances intersected with the needs of the campus community during the period under review, clarifying how this may have affected their teaching performance.
+Committees, chairs, and the Dean shall consider cultural and identity factors in evaluating candidate files.

-227 2.1.3 Requirements and Definitions of Effective Teaching228
+2.1.3 Requirements and Definitions of Effective Teaching